thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 If you do not have an SSL certificate, there are options:

--   Check with your IT department to see if they have an SSL certificate you can use.
+-   Check with your IT department if they have an SSL certificate you can use.
 -   Obtain the certificate from an issuing authority.
 -   Disable SSL and loose the security it provides.
 Use the following command:
     ```